What is application integration?

 - Workforce deficiencies: Before the project kicks off, ensure adequate resources and skill sets are in place to support the project.
 Supplementing existing resources may be required.

-To succeed, an organization will need a robust EAI strategy, an executive sponsor, and the expertise and skills to guide, build, and execute the strategy, supported by a comprehensive set of application integration tools.
+To succeed, an organisation will need a robust EAI strategy, an executive sponsor, and the expertise and skills to guide, build, and execute the strategy, supported by a comprehensive set of application integration tools.

 More in this series